-- b) At December 31, 2019 and 2018, and the date of issuance of these financial statements, the Company as maquiladora industry has the following commitments inherent in the IMMEX program, which have been met: - Conduct annual sales abroad for a value of USD\$500,000, or its equivalent in national or invoice exports of at least 10% of its total turnover currency. - Allocate temporarily imported under IMMEX program authorized purposes goods. - Foreign return the goods within the period determined under the provisions of the Customs Law or the maquila program.
-At December 31, 2019 and 2018, the Company had under custody temporarily imported inventory owned by his holding company with an approximate value of \$1,014,291,912 and \$1,288,933,551, respectively (unaudited amounts).

-- At December 31, 2018, the Company had under custody temporarily imported assets owned by his holding company with an approximate value of \$1,488,864,734 y and \$1,324,935,522 (unaudited amounts). - Maintain a control of automated inventory with certain minimum information. - c) The company leases the building, parking lot and plant used in the operation in accordance with the lease contracts with validity until 2021.
-The total lease expense is \$55,864,904 in 2019 and \$55,063,935 in 2018.
-The amount of the annual lease is as follows:
+- b) At December 31, 2020 and 2019, and the date of issuance of these financial statements, the Company as maquiladora industry has the following commitments inherent in the IMMEX program, which have been met: - Conduct annual sales abroad for a value of USD\$500,000, or its equivalent in national or invoice exports of at least 10% of its total turnover currency. - Allocate temporarily imported under IMMEX program authorized purposes goods. - Foreign return the goods within the period determined under the provisions of the Customs Law or the maquila program.
+At December 31, 2020 and 2019, the Company had under custody temporarily imported inventory owned by his holding company with an approximate value of \$742,494,551 and \$1,014,291,912, respectively (unaudited amounts). - At December 31, 2020 and 2019, the Company had under custody temporarily imported assets owned by his holding company with an approximate value of \$1,419,338,311 and \$1,488,864,734 (unaudited amounts). - Maintain a control of automated inventory with certain minimum information. - c) In accordance with current tax legislation, the authorities are entitled to examine the five fiscal years prior to the last statement filed income tax. - d) According to the Law on Income tax, companies that conduct transactions with related parties are subject to certain limitations and requirements, as to the determination of the agreed prices, as these must be comparable to those that would be used with arm's-length transactions.

-Year MXN

-2020 \$ 79,007,147

-2021 23,111,896

-2022 - 2023 38,213,107

-\$ 140,332,150

-- d) In accordance with current tax legislation, the authorities are entitled to examine the five fiscal years prior to the last statement filed income tax. - e) According to the Law on Income tax, companies that conduct transactions with related parties are subject to certain limitations and requirements, as to the determination of the agreed prices, as these must be comparable to those that would be used with arm's-length transactions.
 In the event that the tax authorities will review prices and reject the certain amounts may require, in addition to the collection of the tax, accessories corresponding (updating and surcharges), and penalties on unpaid taxes, which could become even 100% of the amount of contributions updated.
 The Company's policy is to conduct a transfer pricing study to evaluate the operations carried out with related parties.

-11. Subsequent events
+12. Subsequent events